evoneutron/melon/README.rst

 | It aims at standardizing data serialization and manipulation approaches, and simplifies model training.
 |
 | The default formats align with the requirements by frameworks such as **Tensorflow** / **PyTorch**.
-| The package also provides various level of customizations depending on the use-case.
+| The tool also provides various level of customizations depending on the use-case.

 Installation